If you’re like me, there are so many things you want to get done, but somehow, they get put on the back burner.

 Most business spend their time serving their clients, and putting them first- which is great.
 But it leaves little time to work on your own business, even when you know there are things you want to get done.
 From streamlining your processes to cleaning out a file cabinet, these tasks often get pushed aside while we focus on our clients needs.

-I recently made it a point to get to a couple of these things (these blog being one of them).
+I recently made it a point to get to a couple of these things (this blog being one of them).
 Still, I was getting distracted with other things I needed to get done.

 How can I ensure I set time aside for myself, and for my own business so that I can start knocking things off this list?